SolomonShilly/CramersRule/README.md

 ## Implementation of Cramer's Rule
-Required libraries include NumPy, SciPy, and StatsModels
+- Required libraries include SymPy
+- Solve a system of n-linear homogenous equations using Cramer's Rule